HenrikBengtsson/matrixStats/revdep/problems.md

         libs  12.6Mb
     ```

-# cointmonitoR

-Version: 0.1.0

-## In both

-*   checking top-level files ...
-WARNING
-    ```
-    Conversion of ‘README.md’ failed:
-    pandoc: Could not fetch https://travis-ci.org/aschersleben/cointmonitoR.svg?branch=master
-    FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
-    ```

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    Error in re-building vignettes:
-      ...
-    Error: processing vignette 'cointmonitoR.Rmd' failed with diagnostics: shared object ‘Rcpp.so’ not found
-    Execution halted
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Philipp Aschersleben <aschersleben@statistik.tu-dortmund.de>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-# cointReg

-Version: 0.2.0

-## In both

-*   checking top-level files ...
-WARNING
-    ```
-    Conversion of ‘README.md’ failed:
-    pandoc: Could not fetch https://travis-ci.org/aschersleben/cointReg.svg?branch=master
-    FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Philipp Aschersleben <aschersleben@statistik.tu-dortmund.de>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-# consensusOV

-Version: 1.0.0

-## In both

-*   checking top-level files ...
-WARNING
-    ```
-    Conversion of ‘README.md’ failed:
-    pandoc: Could not fetch https://travis-ci.org/bhklab/consensusOV.svg?branch=master
-    FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Benjamin Haibe-Kains <benjamin.haibe.kains@utoronto.ca>’

-    The Title field should be in title case, current version then in title case:
-    ‘Gene expression-based subtype classification for high-grade serous ovarian cancer’ ‘Gene Expression-Based Subtype Classification for High-Grade Serous Ovarian Cancer’

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 # CopywriteR

 Version: 2.10.0

 ## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Thomas Kuilman <t.kuilman@nki.nl>’

-    Uses the superseded package: ‘snow’

-    No package encoding and non-ASCII characters in the following R files:
-      R/CopywriteR.R
-        614:     ## <e2><80><98>Map<e2><80><99> applies a function to the corresponding elements of given vectors.

-    The Title field should be in title case, current version then in title case:
-    ‘Copy number information from targeted sequencing using off-target reads’ ‘Copy Number Information from Targeted Sequencing using Off-Target Reads’

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```